Assignment #1

 })

-The system supports three types of reviews for activities.
-Each review type has different requirements and actions associated with it:
+The system supports three types of actions for evolutions.
+Each action type has different requirements and actions associated with it:

 -